Online Master of Science in Computer Science

 Harness the power of new technologies in emerging areas of computer science through the online computer science master’s from the University of Tennessee, Knoxville.

-With specialized computer science training led by some of technology’s top practitioners in the Department of Electrical Engineering and Computer Science (EECS), the online Master of Science in Computer Science (MSCS) offers the network connections, program concentrations, and critical thinking skills you need to lead the field forward.
+With specialized computer science training led by some of technology’s top practitioners in the Department of Electrical Engineering and Computer Science (EECS), the online Master of Science in Computer Science (MSCS) degree program offers network connections, program concentrations, and the critical thinking skills you need to lead the field.

-At UT, we recognize the importance of finding a computer science specialty suited to your strengths and career interests.
 From deep learning to software engineering coursework, your program will give you the space to create, innovate, and learn in a format that fits your lifestyle.
-In as few as 24 months, you can complete your degree 100 percent online while working full time.
+In as few as 18 months, you can complete your 100 percent online MSCS while working full time.

 Who Should Attend?